corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/operating-tutorials/onboarding/mutual-tls.md

 ### Enable Mutual TLS Using Bash

-If using Bash, to configure the gateway SSL configuration to enable mutual TLS:
+If using Bash, perform the following steps to enable mutual TLS by configuring the gateway SSL:

 1. Retrieve the current gateway configuration version: